 - It is filled with lots of essential minerals and vitamins that are extremely important for the body.

-- Contains potent antioxidants that offer health-protective effects
+- It contains potent antioxidants that offer health-protective effects

 - May protect against certain types of cancer